Manual Machining

 arbor

-The bar attached to the spindle of a horizontal milling machine.
-The arbor holds the milling cutter for different types of milling processes.
+A bar attached to the spindle of a horizontal milling machine.
+The arbor holds the milling cutting tool for different types of milling processes.

 base